Minimum Auto Insurance Requirements by State in 2025 (Mandated Coverage by State)

 The insured person would be liable only for their auto insurance deductible, which is the amount they have to pay before the insurance company begins to make the remaining payments.

-Automobile insurance, therefore, provides the insured person with the safety on knowing that as long as they pay the insurance premiums the insurance company will agree to pay for damages that are specified in the insurance policy.
+Automobile insurance, therefore, provides the insured person with the safety of knowing that as long as they pay the insurance premiums, the insurance company will agree to pay for damages that are specified in the insurance policy.

 Free Auto Insurance Comparison